 The Land Trust of the Eastern Panhandle was formed in 1994 to preserve open space, farmland, and rural landscapes in the three-county region.
 Our vision is a future for the Eastern Panhandle that includes abundant farmland, greenways, open space, safe drinking water, and the integrity of natural and cultural heritage.

 Our mission is to preserve the scenic beauty and historic character that have long made our region attractive; promote a healthy, balanced local economy by preserving farmland and encouraging appropriate development; and to encourage wise stewardship of the region’s natural resources.

-A private, non-profit, tax-exempt organization, the Land Trust was founded and is governed by a volunteer board of local residents from Berkeley, Jefferson and Morgan counties.
-The Land Trust uses a formula that has been successful all over the country, providing landowners flexible and creative legal methods to protect land.
-The primary method, a perpetual conservation easement, has potential income and estate tax benefits.
+A private, nonprofit, tax-exempt organization, the Land Trust governed by a volunteer board of local residents from Berkeley, Jefferson, and Morgan counties.
+The Land Trust uses techniques that have been successful all over the country, providing landowners flexible and creative legal methods to protect land.
+The primary method is a perpetual conservation easement.